ansible/ansible/docs/docsite/rst/playbooks_conditionals.rst

         - fail: msg="Bailing out. this play requires 'bar'"
           when: bar is undefined

 This is especially useful in combination with the conditional import of vars files (see below).
+As the examples show, you don't need to use `{{ }}` to use variables inside conditionals, as these are already implied.

 .. _loops_and_conditionals: